Resources4Learning.org : GCSE Computer Science

 - Continuing development: We're now presenting all of our classes on binary and hexadecimal and are continuing to develop our classes on data and logic.
 Computer Systems is also now sprouting new lessons.

-Hi - and welcome to our resources for GCSE Computing.
+Hi - and welcome to our resources for GCSE Computer Science.

 You can navigate your way around the sections of the course using the deep red menu bar.
 You'll find all sorts of stuff in each section - and they'll all be growing for a while yet, so it's worth popping back every couple of weeks to to a section you think you've completed, just to check if any of the new stuff makes things clearer.
 Each section has its own introduction, telling you which topics and concepts you'll be covering.

-There are four examing boards used by schools in England and Wales offering GCSE Computing.
+There are four examing boards used by schools in England and Wales offering GCSE Computer Science.
 Your daughter/son should know which board s/he is studying under.

 The boards are:

-The good news for you, as a parent, is that the content of all four boards' GCSE syllabii is much the same - i.e. they all need the student to know the same things.
-They have different ways of assesing the student at the end of the course (See below for brief details).
+The good news is that the content of all four boards' GCSE syllabii is much the same - i.e. they all need the student to know more-or-less the same things.
+The boards each have different ways of assesing their student at the end of the course (See below for brief details).